asanmateu/cdcleaner-tool/README.md

 The purpose of this script is to speed up the process of cleaning manual customer data templates.

-The script features a range of functions with different functionality that clean and flag errors and alers for each of the template columns.
+The script features a range of functions with different functionality that clean each of the template columns.